SylviaOne/Repo-hub/README.md

-## How does a scientist freshen their breath?
-With experi-mints!
+## Thanks for explaining the word "many" to me.
+It means a lot.